telusdigital/tds-codemod/README.md

 ## Wish List

+* Restrict upgrades to install split pacakges at `^1.0.0` to avoid breaking changes
 * add instructions for CSS packages
 * gracefully upgrade projects on TDS <= 0.34.z by skipping incompatible modules such as Grid, but upgrading others
 * add or remove dependencies automatically